+Project: City, County, State - Proposed Project Description and location; DOT #123456A; Milepost xxx-123.45; Division; Subdivision; OP

-EXHIBIT C
+less from a EXHIBIT C

 WAIVER AND RELEASE FORM

 TEMPORARY LICENSE AGREEMENT

-shall indemnify and hold CSX Transportation, Inc. ("CSXT"), the owner or holder in interest of the tract of real property known as the CSX Transportation right of way under the , (the "Property"), harmless from all claims, damages, demands, causes of action, suits, expenses (including attorney's fees and costs), judgments and interest whatsoever arising from a project to clean up and paint the bridge supports on the Property.
+shall indemnify and hold CSX Transportation, Inc. ("CSXT"), the owner or holder in interest of the tract perty known as the CSX Transportation right of way under the, (the "Property"), harmall claims, damages, demands, causes of action, suits, expenses (including attorney's fees and costs), judgments at whatsoever arising from a project to clean up and paint the bridge supports on the Property.

 Signature:

+Date: